turnikuta/iota-base-js/masked_authenticated_messaging/intro.md

 #### 4. Miscellaneous
-If you want to find the MAM transactions in the Tangle Explorer (https://devnet.thetangle.org/), you can use the 'root' (Channel ID) only for the MAM mode 'public'.
+If you want to find the MAM transactions with the Tangle Explorer (https://devnet.thetangle.org/), you can use the 'root' (Channel ID) only for the MAM mode 'public'.
 In the 'private' and'restricted' mode, the address is derived from the 'root'-address (`address = hash(root)`).

+Get the address for a given 'root'

 ```
 $ node get_addr_from_root.js CPQMDIPNBK9KHOIVFLVMKJKYAFPBPXKNYPFXCSOWDMQRCILCAEFSEYIHPCZPLUKTJFPTVZESVADTQTFZU